NullArray/FormEnum/README.md

 # FormEnum

-Simple script to enumerate forms with mechanize liv.
+Simple script to enumerate forms with mechanize lib.
+For use in making bots.